Bleeding Radiator Cost

 How Much to Bleed Radiators?

-Air bubbles or cold spots tend to form over time; when these cold spots form, it prevents the radiator from being able to produce max heat levels.
-You not only feel uncomfortable in colder weather, the radiator also has to work harder to heat up the home.
+Air bubbles or cold spots tend to form over time.
+When these cold spots form, they prevent the radiator from being able to produce its maximum heat levels.
+You'll not only feel uncomfortable in colder weather, but the radiator will have to work harder to heat your home.

-In turn, you are going to pay more to operate the system as it will make your central heating system work harder.
+This means you'll end up paying more to operate the system, as it will make your central heating system work harder.

 The bleed valve on my radiator is stuck.
 I've tried loosening it up with WD40 but nothing seems to be working.
 Can I buy a replacement bleed valve?
 What else could I try to get it open?
 Thank you